mackfd/Data_science_projects_2020/Taxi_orders/README.md

 =================
 1. Load data
 2. Resample to hours
 3. Perform analysis
-4. Feature engineering if necessary
+4. Manual feature creation and then Linear regression model applied Statmodels to identify p,q,d parameters and then ARIMA applied
 5. Train different models
 6. Measure RMSE on test dataset which is 10% of the initial dataset